New Patients (972) 382-6855

 Is sleep apnea a disability?

-Sleep apnea is not classified as a disorder, according to the Social Security Administration.
-However, it once was and ti still lists some breathing disorders.
+The Social Security Administration does not classify sleep apnea as a disorder.
+However, it once was, and it still lists some breathing disorders.
 If your sleep apnea meets the guidelines for any of the breathing disorders, you may qualify for disability benefits.

 Can I naturally cure Sleep Apnea?